TestMECA/UTasks/README.md

 # UTasks

-UTasks is a **[Todoist](https://todoist.com/)** clone, meant for testing purposes, like trying different test automation tools and techniques or just manually test the app instead of relying on some online apps "that may changes over time and make you test automation scripts fails" or "you simply don't have a way to try some advanced test automation techniques, weird scenarios or some test automation best practices"
+UTasks is a **[Todoist](https://todoist.com/)** clone, meant for testing purposes, like trying different test automation tools and techniques or just manually test the app instead of relying on some online apps "that may changes over time and make your test automation scripts fails" or "you simply don't have a way to try some advanced test automation techniques, weird scenarios or some test automation best practices"

 ## Features

 - A simple feature-rich website but a bit tricky to work with.
 - Simple & easy to set up and run in your local machine or deploy it publicly under 10 mins
-- Doesn't require a lot of knowledge to set it up "Just a google account and nodejs"
+- Doesn't require a lot of knowledge to set it up "Just a **[Google Account](https://accounts.google.com/signup/)** and **[Nodejs](https://nodejs.org/en/)**"
-- Created using **[Create React App](https://create-react-app.dev/)** for the **FrontEnd** side and **[FireStore](https://firebase.google.com/docs/firestore)** as **BackEnd**
+- Created using **[Create React App](https://create-react-app.dev/)** as **FrontEnd** and **[FireStore](https://firebase.google.com/docs/firestore)** as **BackEnd**

 ## Usage

-There are already a public website for this application or you can make your one "locally or publicly"
+There are already a public website for this application you can use them or you can make your own one "locally or publicly"

-#### Use a deployed vresion
+#### Use a deployed version

 - **[Utasks Main](https://utasks-main.web.app/)**
 - **[Utasks Stage](https://utasks-stage.web.app/)**